carlesgutierrez/carlesgutierrez.github.io/_posts/code/2017-12-22-yolo2-tracker-osc.md

 For developers, check [gihtub and README](https://github.com/carlesgutierrez/fachada-yolo2Tracking/).

 Requirements:
-This App require a modern GPU with CUDA libraries such for example Nvidia 1060.
-Works with windows10.
-Linux version "soon".
+This App has been tested with a Nvidia Pascal GPU 1060 under Windows10.